FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/logging/readme.md

     level is set by default to 'INFO'.
 For debugging purposes it is handy to change logging threshold to 'TRACE' or 'DEBUG' level.
-    Covered layers: UniConfig, Unified, Controller, RESTCONF, CLI, NETCONF.
+    Covered layers: UniConfig, Unified, Controller, RESTCONF, CLI, NETCONF, gNMI.
 Used appenders: 'STDOUT' and 'logs'.
 2. Loggers used for logging brokers: These loggers should not be changed since the state of logging can be changed using RPC calls.
     Classpaths point to specific classes that represent implementations of logging brokers, the logging level is set to 'TRACE'.
 Used
     appenders: 'netconf-notifications', 'netconf-messages',
-    'netconf-events', 'cli-messages', and 'restconf'.
+    'netconf-events', 'cli-messages', 'gnmi-messages' and 'restconf'.

 ### Updating Configuration